marko-knoebl/slides/src/sections/pwa/34-service-worker-setup-en.md

 ## Service worker activation

-We can force activation of a new service worker from the install event:
+We can force immediate activation of a new service worker from the install event:

 ```js
 self.addEventListener('install', event => {